YoonChiHo/DL-based-framework-for-automated-HIA-of-label-free-PAH-images/README.md

 ### 2.1 Package Installation
 RUN 'sh s2_Segmentation/code/requirements.sh'
 ### 2.2 Data Preparation
+- datasets folder should be positioned at [s2_Segmentation/datasets]
 - Train dataset
 A total of four datasets were used to train the segmentation model: CPM-15[1], CPM-17[1], Kumar[2], and TNBC[3].